openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

 #### Design Details on Volume Group Orchestration and Management via vgmanager

-The `vgmanager` component will be responsible for managing volume groups (VGs) and coordinating the orchestration between TopoLVM and Subprovisioner CSI drivers.
+The `vgmanager` component will be responsible for managing volume groups (VGs) and coordinating the orchestration between TopoLVM and KubeSAN CSI drivers.
 This includes:

 1. **Detection and Configuration**:
   - Detecting devices that match the `DeviceSelector` criteria specified in the `LVMCluster` CR.
-  - Configuring volume groups based on the `DeviceAccessPolicy` (either `shared` for Subprovisioner or `local` for TopoLVM).
+  - Configuring volume groups based on the `DeviceAccessPolicy` (either `shared` for KubeSAN or `local` for TopoLVM).
   - Ensuring that shared volume groups are correctly initialized and managed across multiple nodes.

 2. **Dynamic Provisioning**: